 The first step addresses how to properly prepare the implementation of ISO 9001 at your small or midsize company.
 It's not a difficult step but it's important and should not be missed.

-Companies with more than one physical location may appoint a "local" Management Representative for each physical location or for each business unit; a "corporate" Management Representative would then coordinate among the local Management Representatives.
+Companies with more than one physical location may appoint a "local" Management Representative for each physical location or for each business unit in order to allow individual locations or business units a degree of autonomy to implement processes and direct ISO 9001 compliance.
+A "corporate" Management Representative would then coordinate among the local Management Representatives and ensure that corporate policies and processes are implemented.
 This setup will ensure both flexibility and simplicity.
-Note that all our ISO 9001 templates, our ISO 9001 forms, and our ISO 9001 implementation materials and guides are designed to work for both, companies with a single location and companies with multiple locations.
-A "Role Description" for the Management Representative is included in the Complete Package.
+Note that we offer all our ISO 9001 templates, forms and implementation products in both, a single-site version and a multi-site version.
+A "Role Description" for the Management Representative is included in the ISO 9001 Certification Package.

-We wrote these "5 Steps to ISO 9001 Certification" under the assumption that you, the reader, will be the Management Representative.
+We wrote this short guide on how to get ISO 9001 certification under the assumption that you, the reader, will be the Management Representative.

-(1) Quality Policy
+(1) Quality policy

 (3) Scope of the quality management system